 - Other popular or common product management frameworks and methodologies.

 You do not need an engineering background to be a Product Manager.
 You will, however, be working with engineers.
-The goal is to understand the day-to-day life of your engineering team and the challenges they face so you can help them be successful.
+In this case, the goal is to understand the day-to-day life of your engineering team and the challenges they face so you can help them be successful.
 It might benefit you to practice how best to communicate with your software engineering team as well.

 4. Understanding Technical Product Management

 Similarly, you do not need a technical background to become a Product Manager.
-There is no reason to go and get a degree or certification in coding, but you can put in some effort to understand it a little more.
+There is no reason to go and get a certification or degree in coding, but you can put in some effort to understand it a little more.
 The better you understand the roles of your team, the more able you will be to fulfill your role of making their lives easier.

 5. Systems, Development, and Life Cycles

 Having a clear understanding of the product life cycle and the stages of the development process from start to finish will not only make you a great Product Manager, it will also make you an extremely valuable candidate in the product management job hunt.

 In a Product Manager job interview, you will likely be asked to walk the interviewer through your process, or to explain the product life cycle for a product or a company you previously worked for.